-As it’s winter and there are a lot of things happening in the world right now, I decided I wanted to talk about a happy little tune, “Praeludium” by Finnish composer Armas Järnefelt (1869-1958).
+One bright little tune to chase the winter blues away is “Praeludium,” by Finnish composer Armas Järnefelt (1869-1958).
 Järnefelt had a long career as a conductor and composer.
 He lived in Sweden for about twenty-five years, serving as music director for the Royal Theatre.

 He bounced back and forth from Sweden to Finland, eventually having a “home base” in Stockholm but leading the Helsinki Philharmonic Orchestra (HPO) during World War II.
-The Soviet Union had declared war on Finland in 1939, resulting in the then-current conductor of the HPO fleeing the country and man who originally would have been successor refusing to come back from the United States.
-Järnefelt lead the orchestra in forty concerts, including one to celebrate the cease fire.
+The Soviet Union declared war on Finland in 1939, resulting in the then-current conductor of the HPO fleeing the country.
+And the man who originally would have been successor refused to come back from the United States.
+Järnefelt

-“Praeludium” was originally composed for small orchestra in 1895 and is one of his best-known pieces.
+Järnefelt originally composed “Praeludium” for small orchestra in 1895 and is one of his best-known pieces.
 A lot of people have never heard of Järnefelt, however, partly thanks to his sister marrying a big-name Finnish composer of the time and friend of Järnefelt– Jean Sibelius.

 As the woodwinds flitter along merrily and the strings keep plucking away, Järnefelt decides to add even more layers of melody via the brass starting around 0:23 (two horns and two trumpets pitched in F instead of their usual Bb).
+Some percussion even join in here (triangle, then cymbal).
 There’s a lot going on here!
-It’s worth listening to this entire opening section a few times to challenge your ear in picking out all the different lines that are happening at once.
-Some percussion even join in here (triangle, then cymbal).
+I recommend listening to this entire opening section a few times to challenge your ear in picking out all the different lines.
+How many can you hear?